ChoudharyAshutosh/Scribbler-project/README.md

-This is home page working area of scribbler project.
+In this branch, we are going to work on 1st part of scribbler project.
-Home page is a login page.
+This part is home page of project.
 It contains sign in button, sign up button, all posts button and create post button.